secretGeek/til/linqpad/csv_to_array.md

     Microsoft.VisualBasic.FileIO
     System.Globalization

-The load and convert to List<Crime> code is....
+The code to load and convert to List<Crime> code is....

     void Main()
     {